pilovieira/java-auto-launcher/README.md

 - **canUpdateNow** (Confirmation for update.
 This supplier runs every time when the updater4j is started.
 Implement when your system needs initial verification for updates. - Default: return true)
 - **launchWhenCannotUpdate** (Supplier to execute the launch command even when the validation on "canUpdateNow" fails. - Default: return false)
 - **launchWhenFail** (Supplier to execute the launch command even when the update session fails.
 Note: When the upgrade fails, a rollback of the artifacts will be executed, returning to the original state. - Default: return false)
+- **afterUpdateCallback** (Runnable that will run after the updater has successfully completed. - Default: empty runnable)

 ##### Updater4j example